Poisoning AI scrapers

 The first step is to decide what the poison should look like.
 I've long been a fan of the Dissociated Press algorithm, which is a dead simple way to implement a Markov chain.
 A source text goes in, and garbage comes out—but the garbage looks at a glance like normal text.
 With the right parameters, the individual phrases locally look sensible, but the full sentences are nonsense.

-I'm no expert on LLMs, but this probably will hurt them right in the place I want to hurt them: In their capability to look like they're making sense.
+I'm no expert on LLMs, but I feel like there's a reasonable chance this will hurt them right in the place I want to hurt them: In their capability to look like they're making sense.

 (Other poisoning methods might include inserting "meow" randomly throughout the text, sprinkling the text with typos, or using something fancier like a textual analog of Nightshade.)

 For this purpose I probably could have picked any number of pre-made Dissociated Press programs, but since I've been learning Rust, I decided to write my own (named "marko") as an exercise.
 It takes a single source file, or stdin, as well as an optional seed for the random number generator.
-It's not super fast but I can speed it up later.
+As of 2.1.0 it's reasonably fast and can operate at either the character or word level.

 Making garbage